oracle/node-oracledb/INSTALL.md

 - On Windows, do you have the correct VS Redistributable?
 Review the [Windows install instructions](#winredists).

-- On Windows, is your `PATH` set correctly to include the Oracle client libraries?
+- On Windows, check the `PATH` environment variable includes the Oracle client libraries.
+Ensure that you have restarted your command prompt after you modified any environment variables.

 - Do you need system privileges to set, or preserve, variables like `PATH`, e.g. an elevated command prompt on Windows, or `sudo -E` on